jcv12/ReadMe-Generator/README.md

   ## Description
   This a node js command line prompt program using inquirer to gather information from the user to produce a custom markdown file
+  My motivation for creating this project was to get practice with Node

   ## Table of Contents
   - [Description](#description)